3 Important Questions To Ask Before a Chess Move

 So that we never complain about any shortcomings or bad luck, for lack of success in Chess.

-The rest is your own work.
+The rest is your work.

 2. Just One Target.